MicrosoftDocs/Viva/Viva/viva-privacy.md

 - Viva Sales: [Responding to Data Subject Rights (DSR) requests for Microsoft Dataverse customer data](/power-platform/admin/common-data-service-gdpr-dsr-guide)

 ## Data residency
+Data residency refers to the geographic location where data is stored at rest.
 The way that data is transferred and stored in Microsoft Viva is defined in the [Microsoft Products and Services Data Protection Addendum (DPA)](https://www.microsoft.com/licensing/docs/view/Microsoft-Products-and-Services-Data-Protection-Addendum-DPA).

-Data residency refers to the geographic location where data is stored at rest.
-Many customers, particularly in the public sector and regulated industries, have distinct requirements around protecting personal or sensitive information.
-In addition, in certain countries, customers are expected to comply with laws and regulations that explicitly govern data storage location.

 If you are using [Viva Connections](/microsoft-365/enterprise/m365-dr-workload-viva-connections?view=o365-worldwide) or [Viva Topics](/microsoft-365/enterprise/m365-dr-workload-viva-topics?view=o365-worldwide), you can purchase the [Advanced Data Residency add-on in Microsoft 365](/microsoft-365/enterprise/advanced-data-residency?view=o365-worldwide), which provides more tools to address data residency requirements.